codehacks-io/docker-build-action/README.md

       - name: Checkout
         uses: actions/checkout@v2
       - id: the-build
-        uses: codehacks-io/docker-build@v0 # Specify the version or a branch to use.
+        uses: codehacks-io/docker-build-action@v0.0.0 # You can also use the main branch
         with:
           dockerfile: ${{ github.workspace }}/Dockerfile
           dockercontext: ${{ github.workspace }}